bartek-blog/bartek-blog.github.io/_posts/2018-08-14-install-sparkR.md

 ## Requirements

 First, you must have R and java installed.
-This is a bit out the scope of this note, but Let me cover few things.
+This is a bit out the scope of this note, but let me cover few things.

-On Ubuntu:
+### Java on Ubuntu:

-    sudo add-apt-repository ppa:webupd8team/jav
+    sudo add-apt-repository ppa:webupd8team/java
     sudo apt update
     sudo apt install oracle-java8-installer